JuanDCadavidG/CoderBite/README.md

 # Coderbyte
-Tests Login, Logout and Reset password en feature Coderbyte Automated tests with cypress in the Epic Coderbyte Login feature, the code was made under the Fixture design pattern
+Tests Login, Logout and Reset password Automated tests with cypress in the Epic Coderbyte Login feature, the code was made under the Fixture design pattern.